 Cape Hatteras National Seashore

 Word of advice?
 Get here early.
 Mornings are best for combing the beach to see what treasures the tides deposited during the night, and shelling is a great way to explore the first national seashore with your own hands.
 Beyond stooping and shuffling, you can keep your hands busy via a horseback ride along the shore or stand-up paddleboarding in the protected waters of the sound.
+Check their website for updated climbing times and regulations.

 For the day’s fuel, try the chocolate-banana-swirl french toast at Cafe Pamlico for breakfast, shrimp tacos at The Buxton Munch Co. for lunch, and — to wrap up your day — an unforgettable Pamlico paella at Rusty’s Surf & Turf.